Similar case studies Energy constructions

-The aim of this new power line is to connect the Polish and the Lithuanian transmission systems in order to achieve effective operation, further develop the energy market, reduce the isolation of some regions as well as ensure the security of energy supplies.
-The project also includes the reinforcement and modernisation of the transmission network in North-Eastern Poland to guarantee quality improvement, reliability of electricity supply to the consumers and the security of the energy supplies.
+The aim of this new power line is to connect the Polish and the Lithuanian transmission systems in order to achieve effective operation, further develop the energy market, and reduce the isolation of some regions as well as ensure the security of energy supplies.
+The project also includes the reinforcement and modernisation of the transmission network in north-eastern Poland to guarantee quality improvement, reliability of electricity supply to the consumers, and the security of the energy supplies.
 In the future, this will allow the integration of all Baltic states' power networks with the networks of the Western European countries to close the so-called Baltic Ring.

 Transmission towers with ArcelorMittal steel angles